 The evaluation is completely anonymous.
 You are not asked for any identifying information such as your name, date of birth or RCPI ID number.
+Data will be aggregated and only used after three years.
 Your honest feedback is enormously important to us, as it helps RCPI identify any issues affecting the quality of training in specific posts or sites, so that we can take action and continue to drive improvements in training.

-Regulations relating to Basic Specialist Training
+Regulations Relating to Basic Specialty Training